Our Guide to the Federal CX Mandates

 • Forms can no longer require a handwritten “wet” signature or in-person proof of identification without also providing an equivalent digital method

 For the American public, it means every government-provided service should be accessible via a digital servicing option that enables customer self-servicing.
-It means all government websites should use a common method to identify their authenticity.
-And each executive agency website’s design should consistently use established visual design patterns to build recognition, credibility, and trust in the information it provides.
+All government websites will use a common method to identify their authenticity, and each executive agency’s website design should consistently use established visual design patterns to build recognition, credibility, and trust in the information it provides.
 Every American should be able to securely access and understand content presented on federal websites or digital applications (mobile, internal, or public facing).

 OMB M-23-22 Deadlines: